 The sailor of legend is framed by the goddess Eris for the theft of the Book of Peace, and must travel to her realm at the end of the world to retrieve it and save the life of his childhood friend Prince Proteus.

-A wild stallion is captured by humans and slowly loses the will to resist training.
-Yet throughout his struggles for freedom, the stallion refuses to let go of the hope of one day returning home to his herd.
+A wild stallion is captured by humans and slowly loses the will to resist training, yet, throughout his struggles for freedom, the stallion refuses to let go of the hope of one day returning home to his herd.

-The story is about two swindlers who get their hands on a map to the fabled city of gold, El Dorado while pulling off some sort of scam.
-Their plan goes bad and the rogues end up lost at sea after a number of misfortunes.
-Oddly enough, they end up on the shores of El Dorado and are worshiped by the natives for their foreign appearance.Written by
+The story is about two swindlers who get their hands on a map to the fabled city of gold, El Dorado, while pulling off some sort of scam.
+Their plan goes bad and the rogues end up lost at sea after several misfortunes.
+Oddly enough, they end up on the shores of El Dorado, and are worshipped by the natives for their foreign appearances.Written by

 Paolo Costabel <firstname.lastname@example.org>

 19 of 28 people found this review helpful.